Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 I've always been a fan of products from the founder of this company, and that's why I'm an affiliate for My Trail Co.

-If you purchase gear using the links on this page, including this one, Hiking For Her receives a small percentage of your purchase price.
+If you purchase gear using the links on this page, Hiking For Her receives a small percentage of your purchase price.
+You pay nothing extra.

 Step One involves motivation.